Best Piercing Retainers for Work: Hide Every Piercing Professionally

 Best for healed piercings: Clear acrylic flat disc ("clear nose bone") or flesh-tone PTFE stud

 Gauge to match: 18G or 20G for most nostril piercings.
-Standard length is 6–8mm post.
-Have your piercer fit the first retainer to ensure the correct size.
+Standard length is 6 to 8mm post.
+Have your piercer fit the first retainer to ensure the correct size, especially if you are switching from a healing stud.
+For the bigger picture, read the full nostril piercing guide, then go deeper with Best Nose Retainer for Healing vs Healed for the nostril-only decision path.

 Best option: Small titanium flat-back labret in a neutral colour, or clear PTFE flat-back

 For ear cartilage piercings, there’s no perfectly invisible option: the jewelry has to go through the ear, and something has to be visible on both sides.
-The most discreet choices are: a small clear PTFE flat-back labret (the disc back is flat against the skin, the top is a tiny clear dome), or a very small titanium flat-back with a plain disc top in silver or gold tone that reads as a small stud.
-Most workplaces that technically don’t allow piercings will not notice a 2mm flat disc.
+The most discreet choices are a tiny neutral titanium flat-back disc or, when appropriate, a fitted low-profile retainer.
+In real life, a 2 mm titanium disc often reads as a tiny stud and can be less obvious than a glossy clear dome.

 Best option: Clear acrylic flat-back labret, or flesh-tone PTFE flat-back